playcanvas/developer.playcanvas.com/content/en/tutorials/real-time-multiplayer-photon.md

 # Multiplayer implementation

-Multiplayer implementation is as follows
+The multiplayer implementation will do the following:

-1. use Photon class for real-time communication (LoadBalancing)
+1. Use Photon class for real-time communication and Load Balancing
-2. connect to Photon master server
+2. Connect to Photon master server
 3. Create or Join a room
-4. Synchronize other players
+4. Synchronize other players actions and movement

-The API reference and glossary are available here.
+The [API reference][14] and [glossary][15] are available on Photon's site.

-- [API Reference][14]
-- [Photon Engine - glossary][15]

 ## Using Photon with PlayCanvas